Skip to main content

 Configuration:

-kboot uses the directory /etc/kboot.d files to load kernels.
+Kernel Boot uses the /etc/kboot.d directory to load kernels.

 Options: